agatakolohe/PierresBakery.Solution/README.md

 ##### Run Tests

 - Navigate to Bakery.Tests folder in the command line
+- Use the commands `dotnet build` and `dotnet restore` to make sure code is compiled and packages are installed
 - Use the command `dotnet test` to run tests on all test methods
   - Total tests: 7